DarshilShukla26/Methods-Project/README.md

 # Methods Project - Statistical and Machine Learning Methods

 This repository contains my project notebook for a statistical methods course, where I implemented and compared various machine learning models on classification and regression tasks.
-The project focuses on analyzing real-world datasets using theoretical concepts from statistics and machine learning.

 ## Topics Covered